-There’s no need to spend lots of money organizing your home!
-Save money and use these everyday items that you already have to organize your home on the cheap!
+There’s no need to spend lots of money organizing your home.
+Use these every day items that you already have to bring order and organize your home on a budget!

-Want to organize your home on the cheap too?
-Here are 4 every day items that we use as well as some of the ways that we have used them.
+Want to organize your house inexpensively too?
+Here are four everyday items that we use as well as some of the ways that we have used them.

-4 Everyday Items That Will Help Organize Your Home On the Cheap
+4 Cheap Items That Will Help Organize Your Home

 This random little wicker basket was in our “to be donated” pile when I grabbed it and put it to work organizing our extra Mason jar lids.